t-shoemaker/2024_dtl_lm-interpretability/chapters/11_attention-in-vector-space.md

     return projection
 ```

-Let's use the above function to project the attention vector for "it" onto the
+With the function defined, we project the attention vector for "it" onto the
-one for "book."
-This will create a new projection vector whose orientation in
+one for "book" across every layer in BERT.
+This will create a new projection
-vector space represents the amount of "it" along "book."
-Keep the following in
+vector whose orientation in vector space represents the amount of "it" along
-mind as you look at the result:
+"book."
+Keep the following in mind as you inspect the result:

 + If the projection vector tends toward the vector for "book," this means more
   of "it" is captured along "book"